iamshubhamjangle/HackTheCode/Javascript-Interview-Series/Day19-throttling.md

 Throttling ensures that a function is called at most once in a specified period.
 This is useful for events that can fire frequently, such as mouse movements.
-Below is a complete example that demonstrates how to use throttling to track mouse movement and draw dots on the screen at most once every 200 milliseconds.
+Below is a complete example that demonstrates it.

 #### Following is common html, css for both variation given below